Cisco ACI

 Container POD

 A POD may contain either a single container with a private volume or a group with a shared volume.
-If a container fails within a POD, it is automatically restarted by the Kubelet.
-However, if an entire POD or host fails, it needs to be restarted by the replication controller.
+If a container fails within a POD, the Kubelet automatically restarts it.
+However, if an entire POD or host fails, the replication controller needs to restart it.

-The replication to another host must be specifically configured.
-By default, it is not an automatic process.
+Replication to another host must be specifically configured.
+It is not automatic by default.
 The Kubernetes replication controller dynamically resizes things and ensures that the required number of PODS and containers are running.
 If there are too many, it will kill some; if not enough, it will start some more.

 Kubernetes operates with the concept of LABELS – a key-value pair attached to objects, such as a POD.
 A label is a tag that can be used to query against.
 Kubernetes is an abstraction, and you can query whatever item you want using a label in an entire cluster.